 As far as I could find, Koho does not offer a mobile cheque deposit feature like many of the others, nor do you have access to cheques for your account.

-Koho offers different levels of accounts: The base-level account called Essential and it usually runs at a cost of $4 a month.
-However if you set up direct deposit, or deposit more than $1000 a month, the fee is waived.
+Koho offers different levels of accounts: The base-level account called Essential usually runs for $4 a month.
+However, the fee is waived if you set up direct deposit or deposit more than $1000 a month.
 Additional tiers of accounts are Extra $9/Mo, and Everything $19/Mo.
 Additional services and features are added on with the paid tiers.

 Account Options: Saving & Spending Account with linked Prepaid Mastercard.